Dentinogenesis imperfecta: Clinical presentation

-The baby (primary) teeth are usually more severely affected than adult (permanent) teeth.
+The primary (baby) teeth are usually more severely affected than permanent (adult) teeth.

 Enamel is usually lost early because it is further inclined to attrition due to loss of scalloping at the dentinoenamel junction (DEJ).
-It was suggested that the scalloping is beneficial for the mechanical properties of teeth as it reinforces the anchor between enamel and dentine.
+It was suggested that the scalloping is beneficial for the mechanical properties of teeth as it reinforces the junction between enamel and dentin.
 However, the teeth are not more susceptible to dental caries than normal ones.

 Periodontal disease, or gum disease, is a common finding amongst individuals with dentinogenesis imperfecta despite no clinical findings of tooth decay (dental caries).
 The reason for this is currently not well understood.

-Certain patients with dentinogenesis imperfecta will suffer from multiple periapical abscesses apparently resulting from pulpal strangulation secondary to pulpal obliteration or from pulp exposure due to extensive coronal wear.
-They may need apical surgery to save the involved teeth.
+Certain patients with dentinogenesis imperfecta will have multiple periapical abscesses apparently resulting from pulpal strangulation secondary to pulpal obliteration or from pulp exposure due to extensive coronal wear.
+They may need apical endontics to save the involved teeth.

-Note that, although dentine exposure is a common clinical finding, individuals with dentinogenesis imperfecta usually do not experience tooth sensitivity as the exposed dentine is typically sclerosed (hardened), thereby appearing glassy/shiny.
+Note that, although dentin exposure is a common clinical finding, individuals with dentinogenesis imperfecta usually do not experience tooth sensitivity as the exposed dentin is typically sclerosed (hardened), thereby appearing glassy/shiny.